 Dates & Deadlines

-General application deadline for the winter semester 2022/23
+MA HIP: Application deadline for the winter semester 2023/24

 The qualifying examination consists of an examination in the main subject and an examination in the compulsory subject harpsichord (except main subjects harpsichord and lute).
 The prepared programme in the main subject should last at least approx. 20-30 minutes, the commission reserves the right to select music from it lasting approx. 15 minutes.
 The programme must be performed (at least to a large extent) on a historical instrument.
 For all works that require an accompaniment, this is usually performed on the harpsichord.

 For all subjects (except for the main subject harpsichord, fortepiano and lute) an examination in harpsichord is compulsory.
 For this, a piece of approx. 3 - 5 minutes duration (e.g. Invention by J. S. Bach or Pièce de Clavecin by Couperin) should be prepared.
 The qualifying examination for the compulsory subject harpsichord is conducted together with the main subject examination.

 [120/2023, 12.12.2022] Gültig ab den Eignungsprüfungen zum WiSe 2023/24. // Valid as of the aptitude tests for the winter semester 2023/24.

 The Study and Examination Regulations (SPO) set out the framework conditions and regulations for your studies.
 They apply together with the General Regulations (for Bachelor's and Master's degree programmes) or the SPoL (for teacher training degree programmes).
 All versions of the SPO for your degree programme (including earlier versions for students of previous academic years) can be found at Examinations.

 Lesefassung: Allgemeine Bestimmungen für Bachelor- und Masterstudiengänge der HfMDK Frankfurt